Table of contents:

 |Spanish||AR, CO, CL, ES, MX, PE, US||ES only|

-*Video news briefings are only available on Google Assistant-enabled smart display devices.
+Tip: Video news briefings are only available on Nest Hub and Nest Hub Max devices.

 Users can select news sources across the entire news briefings on Assistant corpus, including those in languages and countries outside of their home language or geographical location.
 For example, a user in the U.S. can add news sources targeted towards English in the U.S. and Canada, Spanish in Mexico, and Japanese.